thisdot/starter.dev/starters/express-apollo-prisma/README.md

 - `npm prisma:migrate:dev` - updates your database using migrations during development and creates the database if it does not exist.
 - `npm run prisma:generate` - Generates the API schema types into the `src/interfaces/schema.ts` file
 - `npm run prisma:deploy` - Applies all pending migrations, and creates the database if it does not exist.
 Primarily used in non-development environments.
-- `npm run docker:build` - Builds, (re)creates, starts, and attaches to containers to a service in the background.
-- `npm run docker:start` - Runs an existing docker container.
-- `npm run docker:stop` - Stops an existing docker container.
-- `npm run docker:down` - Stop and removes the docker container & network.
-- `npm run docker:remove` - Removes stopped docker service containers.

 ### Database and Redis

 To start up your API in dev mode with an active database connection, please follow the following steps:

 1. create a `.env` file.
 For the defaults, copy the contents of the `.env.example` file's content into it.
-2. run `npm run docker:mount`
+2. run `npm run infrastructure:start`
 3. run `npm run dev`

 The above steps will make sure your API connects to the database and Redis instances that get started up with docker.
-When you finish work, run `npm run docker:unmount` to stop your database and Redis containers.
+When you finish work, run `npm run infrastructure:stop` to stop your MySQL and Redis containers.

 ### Seeding

 <!-- TODO To seed the database, you need to do the following steps:

 1. create a `.env` file.
 For the defaults, copy the contents of the `.env.example` file's content into it.
-2. run `npm run docker:mount`
+2. run `npm run infrastructure:start`
 3. run `npm run db:seed` -->

 ### Production build